Your Guide to a Sterile Processing Technician Career

 - Safety and risk control

-In addition to classroom time, you’ll also be required to complete a clinical internship to gain some practical experience.
+In addition to classroom time, you’ll be required to complete a clinical internship to gain some practical experience.
 When applying for jobs, your education and experience will set you apart from inexperienced applicants.

 Even in states where certification isn’t required, it makes your application for employment far more competitive.